Chrysler Museum of Art: Collection

-Selected collection highlights
+In 1999, the provenance and ownership of the sculpture The Wounded Indian by Peter Stephenson was contested by the Massachusetts Charitable Mechanic Association.
+The sculpture was thought by the Association to have been destroyed in a move in the 1950s.
+In late 2020, the Association and museum reached a partial agreement where the sculpture's provenance was changed to include the Association's ownership.

 Programs and exhibitions

 The Chrysler Museum provides guided tours, lectures, films, concerts, family days, story time in the galleries, travel programs, and publications.
 More than 60,000 students from Hampton Roads' schools tour the museum each year.
 Their visits are facilitated by a team of around 100 volunteer docents, who also offer a variety of general and special tours for the public.
 The Chrysler docent training program is a selective, rigorous, year-long course.
 Established docents continue their training through a variety continuing education activities.

 The Chrysler displays its permanent collection and several changing exhibitions including works from around the globe.
 Recent offerings include Rembrandt's Etchings: The Embrace and Darkness of Light, From Goya to Sorolla: Masterpieces from The Hispanic Society of America, To Conserve a Legacy: American Art from Historically Black Colleges and Universities, Rodin: Sculpture from the Iris and B. Gerald Cantor Collection and American Chronicles: The Art of Norman Rockwell.

+In May 2024, in light of Jewish American history month the museum did an exhibition on Jewish art from the 16th century to contemporary art.